 First of all, the book starts with his birth in York, but we are not told the names of his parents.
 Strictly speaking, of course, they are not relevant to the plot, and I seldom mention my own family in my blogs.
 A couple of pages from the end, when he had returned home, he mentioned that he had got married and sired three children - without providing any names.
 Again, it is is not relevant to the plot, but one might note that Gulliver at least told us the name of the bride he took when he got tired of wandering.

 However, his adventures start very early in the book, when he runs away to sea at the age of nineteen, and narrowly avoids being drowned when his ship sinks on his first voyage.
-You would think that a sailor who suffered such an experience would have the name of the ship permanently in his memory, and would readily cite it in his mémoires.
+You would think that a sailor who suffered such an experience would have the name of the ship etched permanently into his memory, and would readily cite it in his mémoires.
 Not so!